-In a home or office network, you need to share files, folders or the peripherals like printers with other users on a network.
-Microsoft offers an inbuilt utility called “File & Printer Sharing” which is helpful in managing and sharing IT resources among various groups and departments at office or home.
-Configuring the Network settings not rightly can lead to errors and breakdowns in the network, which affects the productivity at work.
+In a home or office network, you need to share files, folders, or the peripherals like printers with other users on a network.
+Microsoft offers an inbuilt utility called “File & Printer Sharing” which is helpful in managing and sharing IT resources among various groups and departments at the office or home.
+Configuring the Network settings not rightly can lead to errors and breakdowns in the network, which affects productivity at work.
+Configuring the Network of your office printer settings not rightly can lead to errors and breakdowns in the network, which affects productivity at work.
 So I will be sharing with you some vital tips to configure the file and printer sharing correctly to avoid any troubles in resource sharing in a network.

 Enable File & Printer Sharing